Joaquin-M2/portfolio-website/README.md

 <p>It is a project that started several years ago when I was at the beginning of my webdev career, as it can be appreciated on its "authentic" design.
 From a UI perspective, I would like to stay loyal to its original design as much as possible, as it helps me to remind how I started on this professional path.
 Nevertheless, I invite you to check the code and be as critical as you want (any improvement suggestion is very appreciated!).
 You can also visit the "Portfolio" section, where you can find some projects that really use professional UIs.</p>

 <p>Additionally, I may include some sections that don't aim to be part of an archetypical portfolio website, but that I find useful.
-An example is the "Tools" section, where I gather some links to websites and tweets that at some point helped me at work.</p>
+An example is the "Resources" section, where I gather some links to websites and tweets that at some point helped me at work.</p>

 <p>This repository only concerns to the frontend side of my personal website, which is hosted at <a href="https://vercel.com/" target="_blank">Vercel</a>.
 If you are curious about the backend, feel free to visit <a href="https://github.com/Joaquin-M2/portfolio-website-backend" target="_blank">its repository</a>.</p>